Old Catholic Church of the Netherlands

 The Old Catholic Church of the Netherlands (Oud-Katholieke Kerk van Nederland), sometimes Jansenist Church of Holland, is an Old Catholic jurisdiction originating from the Archdiocese of Utrecht (695–1580).
 The Old Catholic Church of the Netherlands is the mother church of the Old Catholic Union of Utrecht.

-With approximately 10,000 members, the jurisdiction is currently led by Archbishop Metropolitan Bernd Wallet.
+With membership of 10,000 members as reported to the World Council of Churches for 2024, the jurisdiction is currently led by Archbishop Metropolitan Bernd Wallet.

 History

 Early history

 St. Willibrord evangelised the northern parts of the Netherlands (above the Rhine), bringing Roman Catholicism in the 7th century.
 The southern parts of the now so-called Benelux were already evangelised from the 4th century, beginning with St. Servatius, Bishop of Maastricht.
 Willibrord had been consecrated by Pope Sergius I in circa 696 in Rome.

 In 1145, Pope Eugene III restricted the electorate to the chapters of the five collegiate churches in the diocese.
 (Note: Elections prior to Heribert, election of bishops in the diocese was by popular vote and included laity in the electorate.)
 The Fourth Lateran Council confirmed this in 1215.
 In 1517, Pope Leo X prohibited, in Debitum pastoralis officii nobis, the Archbishop-Elector of Cologne, Hermann of Wied, as legatus natus, (Note: "As papal power increased after the middle of the eleventh century these legates came to have less and less real authority and eventually the legatus natus was hardly more than a title.") to summon to a court of first instance in Cologne, Philip of Burgundy, his treasurer, and his ecclesiastical and secular subjects.
 (Note: Joosting and Muller noted that Leo X also promulgated another bull, in which he commissioned that the Bishop of Utrecht, his treasurer and his subjects informed that they were empowered to disregard privileges formerly granted to others and to prosecute offenders while setting aside formerly specified legal process.)
 John Mason Neale explained that Leo X only confirmed a right of the church but Leo X's confirmation "was providential" in respect to the future schism.